 - The count is hosted by a Cuckfield Pub on a rotating basis, with a buffet to accompany the traditional drinking (campaigning is thirsty work!) as the candidates’ totals move upwards…

-- Voting ends at 10:55pm, usually with a late flurry of votes before the winner is announced at 11pm.
+- Voting now ends at 9:55pm, usually with a late flurry of votes before the winner is announced just after 10pm.

 - The candidate with the most votes is declared the winner and elected as the next Mayor of Cuckfield.